Estimated reading time: 5 minutes

 More support can be found through The Children’s Society organisation and their Disrupting Exploitation Programme.

-Here at the Child Protection Company, we offer safeguarding training for those professionals who work directly or indirectly with vulnerable adults and children.
+We offer safeguarding training for those professionals who work directly or indirectly with vulnerable adults and children.
 All our courses offer an in-depth understanding of safeguarding best practices and all necessary legal requirements.

 If you would like to speak to a member of our customer support team please get in touch today by calling us on 01327 530259, emailing us at firstname.lastname@example.org, or using the live chat feature on our website.